Schubert polynomials, pipe dreams, equivariant classes, and a co-transition formula

 \subsection{Acknowledgments.}

 It is a great pleasure to get to thank Bill for so much mathematics, encouragement, and guidance (especially in the practice and the importance of writing well; while my success has been limited I have at least always striven to emulate his example).
 I thank Ezra Miller for his many key insights in \cite{KM}, even as I now obviate some of them here, and Bernd Sturmfels for his early input to that project.
+I thank the referee for catching some embarassing errors.
 Finally, this is my chance once more to thank Nantel Bergeron, Sara Billey, Sergei Fomin, and Anatol Kirillov for graciously accepting the terminology ``pipe dream''.
 (See \cite{Bergeron}!)